Active Inference for Autonomous Decision-Making with Contextual Multi-Armed Bandits: CONCLUSIONS

 \subsection{VBIS EFE Approximation}

 The variational Bayesian importance sampling (VBIS) is a hybrid data fusion method that approximates an analytically intractable posterior distribution in human-robot collaborative sensing when a flexible discrete-continuous function, e.g. softmax function, is used as an observation likelihood \cite{nisarTRO}.
 The main idea behind the VBIS algorithm is that a softmax function can be lower-bounded by a variational Gaussian via the inequality proved in \cite{bouchard2007} so that if a prior distribution is a Gaussian, a posterior distribution is also approximated as another Gaussian.
-Since the logistic sigmoid function in the EFE expression is a special case of a softmax function with two classes, the following log-sum-exponential (LSE) function is upper bounded as follows { } where $y_0 = 0$, $y_1 = \vec{\theta}^T \vec{x}$, $\lambda(\xi_h) = \frac{1}{2\xi_h}[\frac{1}{1+e^{-\xi_h}} - \frac{1}{2}]$.
-Here, $\alpha$ and $\xi_h$ are free variational parameters which can be adjusted to achieve the tighter bound of the LSE.
+Here, since the logistic sigmoid function in the EFE expression is a special case of a softmax function with two classes, the following log-sum-exponential (LSE) function is upper bounded as follows { } where $y_0 = 0$, $y_1 = \vec{\theta}^T \vec{x}$, $\lambda(\xi_h) = \frac{1}{2\xi_h}[\frac{1}{1+e^{-\xi_h}} - \frac{1}{2}]$. $\alpha$ and $\xi_h$ are free variational parameters which can be adjusted to achieve the tighter bound of the LSE and be iteratively updated within the VBIS procedure.
 By replacing the denominator of (\ref{eq: sigmoid}) with this bound, the sigmoid function is lower bounded by the variational Gaussian.

 where $\mathcal{G}$, $\mathcal{H}$, and $\mathcal{K}$ are

 \begin{empheq}[left={\mathcal{H}=\empheqlbrace}]{alignat=2} & -\frac{1}{2}\vec{x} + 2\lambda(\xi_1) \cdot \alpha \cdot \vec{x} &\qquad &\text{if $o=0$,} \\ & \frac{1}{2}\vec{x} + 2\lambda(\xi_1) \cdot \alpha \cdot \vec{x} & &\text{if $o=1$,} \end{empheq}